Skip to main content

 $288,000

-That income threshold exists to ensure you can actually live in Malaysia without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
-For context, the median local monthly salary in Malaysia is approximately 6,000 MYR — so the visa threshold is deliberately set above average local earnings.
+The income bar is set so you can actually live in Malaysia without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.
+For context: the median local monthly salary in Malaysia is roughly 6,000 MYR.
+The visa threshold is pitched above that on purpose.

 Tax implications

-Malaysia operates a territorial tax system: only Malaysia-source income is taxed for most individuals.
-Foreign-source income remitted to Malaysia by a DE Rantau pass holder is generally exempt from Malaysian tax through at least 2026 (under an extension of the Finance Act 2021 transitional rules).
-Residents (182+ days) who receive foreign-source employment income benefit from this territorial approach.
-Malaysia-source income is taxed at 0-30% progressive.
+Malaysia runs a territorial tax system: for most individuals, only Malaysia-source income is taxed.
+Foreign-source income remitted to Malaysia by a DE Rantau pass holder is generally exempt from Malaysian tax through at least 2026, under an extension of the Finance Act 2021 transitional rules.
+Residents (182+ days) with foreign-source employment income benefit most from this setup.
+Malaysia-source income is taxed progressively at 0-30%.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Malaysia and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Malaysia and your home country before you decide.

 Application process